 Certain terms cannot be determined to be unfair (e.g. the price of a good, service or the main subject).

 Unfair contract terms are discussed in more depth in Consumer protection laws.

 The law will not enforce all contracts.
 There are some categories of contract to be wary of.

 Where a contract is illegal, this may affect its enforceability.
 Contracts that are illegal by statute will be regulated as to enforceability by the statute; thus the statute will need to be read and interpreted.
 Contracts absolutely prohibited by statute will be void, whether the parties know of the illegality or not.
 However, where one party performs an otherwise legal contract in a manner that breaches legislation, the other party, if having no knowledge of the facts giving rise to the illegality, can still enforce the contract or recover damages for breach of it.
 They may also recover money or other property transferred under the contract.

-Contracts made void by statute are treated differently; while they remain valid contracts, the courts will not enforce them.
-Again, the precise extent of the enforceability of, or the recovery of any money paid under, a void contract will depend on the particular statute.
+Contracts made void by statute are treated differently: while they remain valid contracts, the courts will not enforce them.
+The precise extent of the enforceability of, or the recovery of any money paid under, a void contract depends on the statute.

 Certain types of contracts are illegal at common law, because they are contrary to the public good.
 These include contracts:

 •to commit a crime, a tort or a fraud;